All Episodes

 I didn't think that was much of a punishment.

-Well, the Justice Department is resisting a judge's order to provide ethics training for its lawyers, and is objecting to turn turning over to the court the names of illegal aliens who were granted administrative amnesty in stark violation of an injunction issued by the court.
+Well, the Justice Department is resisting a judge's order to provide ethics training for its lawyers and is objecting to turning over to the court the names of illegal aliens who were granted administrative amnesty in stark violation of an injunction issued by the court.

 Back on May 19th, Judge Andrew Hannon of the Southern District of Texas issued an order imposing sanctions on the Justice Department and its lawyers for unethical conduct, which included repeatedly lying to him in open court.

-U.S. versus Texas, the emigration lawsuit filed by 26 states against the regime over its plans to provide deferrals, work permits, and other government benefits to almost five million illegal aliens against the law.
+U.S. versus Texas, the immigration lawsuit filed by 26 states against the regime over its plans to provide deferrals, work permits, and other government benefits to almost 5 million illegal aliens against the law.

 They were not permitted to do it.